lutnn/blink-mm/blink_mm/ae/readme.md

 Note that these two scripts only read in the pre-evaluated accuracy in the PyTorch checkpoint file since this AE server does not have a GPU.
+If you would like to train the models by yourself, please refer to the [training recipes](training_recipes.md).
 After evaluation, the accuracy data will be put in `ae-output/bert_accuracy.csv` and `ae-output/cnn_accuracy.csv`.
 The `amm` prefixed model names stand for LUT-NN models.
 And the `maddness` prefixed model names stand for MADDNESS models.